RobertoChavez2433/hiscores-tracker/README.md

 # Hiscores Tracker

 A RuneLite plugin that tracks OSRS player stats and gains over time with a complete hiscores-style display.
+Made in my spare time for me and my buddies.
+Devolopment is fairly slow, feedback is appreciated though

 ## Features